 Gestational diabetes usually goes away after pregnancy.
 But once you’ve had gestational diabetes, your chances are 2 in 3 that it will return in future pregnancies.
 In some women, however, pregnancy uncovers type 1 or type 2 diabetes.
 It is difficult to ascertain whether they are having gestational diabetes or are showing their diabetes during pregnancy.

 Many women who have gestational diabetes go on to develop type 2 diabetes in the later years.
 There seems to be a relation between the tendency to have gestational diabetes and type 2 diabetes.
 Both conditions involve insulin resistance.
 If you have had gestational diabetes you should have a blood test to check for Diabetes six weeks after your baby is born and every year thereafter to ensure you have not developed Type 2 Diabetes.
+Talk to your hospital team or to your GP to find out more about these blood tests.

 Most women with diabetes have a normal pregnancy resulting in a healthy baby.
 However, having diabetes does increase the chances of complications for both mother and baby.